 Messaging platforms can be interconnected with SMS, email, voice and even digital payment networks.
 For example, if a customer is in the middle of a purchase and contacts customer support, the agent can first answer the question through chat, and then effortlessly assist the customer with completing the purchase.

-For companies seeking a higher tNPS score in customer care, building a messaging platform to engage customers, just may be the avenue to more promoters.
-Messaging through a conversation user interface provides a richer experience for customers, quickly solves issues, and leaves customers feeling satisfied.
-It’s a win for customers and a win for companies and their tNPS scores.
+For companies seeking a higher tNPS score in customer care, building a messaging platform to engage customers just may be the avenue to more promoters.
+Messaging through a conversational user interface provides a richer experience for customers, quickly solves issues, and leaves customers feeling satisfied.
+It’s a win for customers and a win for companies—and their tNPS scores.